niftools/max_nif_plugin/MaxNifPlugins_Readme.txt

     o Exporter
       - Upgraded to Visual Studio 2005
       - Dropped registry support in favor of INI file.
-      - Dropped Official Max6 support because I do not have Max 6 to compile it o Try editing the MaxNifTools.ini and setting the MaxSDKVersion to 0x17700d00
       - Fixed issue with importing glossiness setting on textures.
       - Fixed issues with export of vertex color.
 Alpha map is now exported as part of the normal color map.